Overview

 Plugin Types

-There are different kinds of plugins.
-Your plugin can be one of the following types by having the class extending the corresponding base class:
+Your plugin can be one of the following types by having the class extend the corresponding base class:

 -